wweitzel/top90-backend/README.md

 ## Applications in this repo
 - api - The API for the website.
 - scraper - Scrapes reddit.com/r/soccer for new videos.
 Stores them in a database.
-- syncdata - Keeps league, team, and fixture data up to date and in sync with apifootball.
+- syncdata - Gets the latest league, team, and fixture data from apifootball.

 ## Running Locally
 1. Install Go and Docker if you do not have them installed.